facepalmdriven/pyapid/README.md

-## TODO
+## Opportunities for improvement

-- Test the reports module.
+TODO: Test the reports module.

-- Do something more interesting and meaningful than fetching stock info, which one can easily do directly.
+TODO: Do something more interesting and meaningful than fetching stock info, which one can easily do directly.

-- Make this properly production ready.
+TODO: Make this properly production ready.

-- Include more information about what professional hosting for this might look like.
+TODO: Include more information about what professional hosting for this might look like.

-- Add distributed tracing support.
+TODO: Add distributed tracing support.

-- Consider caching API requests in the database.
+TODO: Consider caching API requests in the database.

-- Improve the tests, there is a lot of room for refactoring.
+TODO: Improve the tests, there is a lot of room for refactoring.

-- Add more comments.
+TODO: Add more comments.

-- Improve README, CONTRIBUTING, the CLA etc.
+TODO: Improve README, CONTRIBUTING, the CLA etc.

-- Figure out why mock is creating files in the project directory when running pytest.
+TODO: Figure out why mock is creating files in the project directory when running pytest.

-- Improve Dockerfile
+TODO: Improve Dockerfile

 ## How to run stuff